-Objective 5 Effective succession planning for the appointment of Commissioners and Secretariat staff Key activities Ensure staffing levels are adequate to discharge functions Advertise Secretariat vacancies in a timely manner Identify when vacancies in the Commission are likely to arise and liaise with NIO with regard to replacements • Ensure a suitable induction programme is in place and is provided to all Commissioners and members of the Secretariat Measure Outputs and % of secretariat va more cancies unfilled for one month or 0 and % of Commissioner vacancies 0 % of staff and Commissioners who complete mandatory training 100% of Secretariat 85% Commissioners
+Objective 5 Effective succession planning for the appointment of Commissioners and Secretariat staff Key activities Ensure staffing levels are adequate to discharge functions Advertise Secretariat vacancies in a timely manner

+Identify when vacancies in the Commission are likely to arise and liaise with NIO with regard to replacements Ensure a suitable induction programme is in place and is provided to all Commissioners and members of the Secretariat Measure Outputs of secretariat vacancies # of secretariat vacancies unfilled for one month or more 1 and % of Commissioner vacancies 0 0 % of staff and Commissioners who complete mandatory training Due to changes in Commissioners and Secretariat staff from January - March, training has been moved to Qtr 2 of 2024.
-Objective 6 High standards of governance and stewardship maintained

-Key activities Audit and Risk Committee meet on a regular basis

-Ensure adequate and appropriate systems are in place

-Regularly review and monitor progress against the Business Plan

-Regularly review and update Risk Register

-Complete Stewardship statements

-Attend governance meetings with Sponsor body

-Completion of Annual Report and Accounts in a timely manner

-Implementation of audit recommendations

-Training for Commissioners and Secretariat

-Completion of Audit Self Assessment

-Completion of Commissioners' self assessment audit Regular monitoring of budget to ensure spend within budget Measure Outputs of Audit and Risk Comm nittee meetings 4 of Internal Audit Reports with an overall rating of satisfactory 2 % spend against budget The Commission finished the financial year in a 6.3% underspend position.
-Completion and publication Accounts as per statute on of Annual Report and Completed.
-Annual Report and Account published and laid before parliament July 2022
+Objective 6 High standards of governance and stewardship maintained Key activities Audit and Risk Committee meet on a regular basis Ensure adequate and appropriate systems are in place Regularly review and monitor progress against the Business Plan Regularly review and update Risk Register Complete Stewardship statements Attend governance meetings with Sponsor body Completion of Annual Report and Accounts in a timely manner Implementation of audit recommendations Training for Commissioners and Secretariat Completion of Audit Self-Assessment Completion of Commissioners' self-assessment audit Regular monitoring of budget to ensure spend within budget Measure Outputs of Audit and Risk Committee meetings 4 of Internal Audit Reports with an overall rating of satisfactory 2 % spend against budget The Commission finished the financial year in a 4.39% underspend position.
+Completion and publication of Annual Report and Accounts as per statute Completed.
+Annual Report and Account published and laid before parliament July 2023.